By May Miller-Dawkins, Director, Governance

-Take Ukraine, where MC&C is now selling food to the defence ministry, kindergartens, hospitals and nursing homes is the fastest growing part of their business.
+Take Ukraine, where MC&C is now selling food to the defense ministry, kindergartens, hospitals and nursing homes is the fastest growing part of their business.
 What changed?

-It’s a massive problem – and opportunity – for business.
-The global market for government contracts is massive – approximately US $9.5 trillion annually, comprising a massive revenue source for many industries..
-This is spurring business and the public to scrutinise how contracts are awarded, through the transparency provided by open contracting.
+It’s a massive problem, and opportunity, for business.
+The global market for government contracts is massive - approximately US $9.5 trillion annually, comprising a massive revenue source for many industries.
+This is spurring business and the public to scrutinize how contracts are awarded, through the transparency provided by open contracting.

 Open contracting reduces corruption, enables fair competition and increases market access for business.
 It helps large companies better understand opportunities and enter new markets, and enables small and medium-sized enterprises to better decide whether or not to compete for contracts.

 The good news is that global momentum for open contracting is building.
 More than 25 countries already have committed to incorporate open contracting into their public procurement process.
 Success stories from Ukraine, Mexico, and UK provide inspiration to others.
 But more is needed.
 Governments, businesses, and civil society must work together to open up the process to create a more efficient, transparent, and fair public procurement process.

 The B Team is taking on this important issue by holding its first open contracting roundtable in Morocco, as part of the 10th Annual Mo Ibrahim Governance Weekend.
 This roundtable is the first in a series of events that The B Team will hold around the world, engaging businesses and helping them to understand and contribute to the growing field of open contracting.
 In the lead up to the roundtable we have published “Opening Up Public Procurement” a new brief which sets out the case for open contracting, which you can read below.